-- Gathering all available information about the second warrant, including case number and reasons for issuance
+- The lawyer gathers all available information about the outstanding warrant, including the case number and the reason for its issuance.

-- Sending a demand letter to the district attorney in the jurisdiction that issued the warrant, including all information about the case number and reason for issuance
+- The lawyer sends a demand letter to the prosecuting attorney in the jurisdiction that issued the warrant, including the information about the case number and the reason for the warrant’s issuance.

-- Include reasons why the offender failed to appear when that warrant was issued, especially if it was the result of being incarcerated
+- The letter includes reasons why the offender failed to appear when that warrant was issued, especially if it was the result of being incarcerated.